 Favourite thing to do in science: I love getting involved in new projects, having to learn or invent a new lab technique and doing something nobody has ever done before!

-I use a robot called Janus to work with other scientists trying to find cures for different types of cancer and other diseases.
+My Work: I use a robot called Janus to work with other scientists trying to find cures for different types of cancer and other diseases.

 I’m a Biologist working in Galway with people from different backgrounds (Biology, Engineering, Medicine, Chemistry, Computer Science, Physics and Maths) from all over the world (UK, USA, China, India, Thailand, Germany, France, Hungary, Poland, Italy and Russia) on lots of different projects.